SUNY Potsdam Service Animal Policy

 The owner of the service animal is responsible:

 - To be in full control of the service animal at all times.
-The service animal should wear a lease or harness and should be easily identifiable as a service animal.

 - For all costs of the care and feeding of the service animal.